Larry Burnett: Recovery and return to music

 During the late 1980s and early 1990s, Burnett became a popular Washington, DC, disc jockey for classic rock station 105.9 WCXR.
 He was also the host and producer of a weekly specialty program heard on the station called "The Blues Room."

 Burnett resisted the urge to produce music for several more years opting for a more "normal life".
 He dabbled in a variety of careers including real estate, sales and copywriting until, in August 2004, Burnett released his first solo ep entitled Confidence Game.
 Recorded in Denver, Colorado, and made up of five new acoustic Burnett compositions, Confidence Game also included an acoustic retake of his most well-known song from Firefall, "Cinderella".
 According to Burnett, "Music will not leave one alone if it is truly a gift...
 I believe mine is just that.
 A gift.
 I didn't come up with it, but it is uniquely mine.
 Not nice to keep it to myself..."

 In April 2008, Burnett joined the current iteration of Firefall as well as other former members including bassist Mark Andes, saxophonist David Muse and percussionist Joe Lala for a sold-out Firefall reunion concert at the Boulder Theater in Boulder, Colorado.
 Founding member Rick Roberts was also present during the reunion, but was unable to perform.
-As of 2015, Jock Bartley, David Muse, and Mark Andes are the band's remaining original members.
+As of 2015, Jock Bartley, David Muse, and Mark Andes were the band's remaining original members until Muse's death in 2022.

 Larry Burnett's most recent release as a solo artist is 2009's Guitars and Vocals.
 The CD also features Burnett's musical partner Don Chapman on backing vocals and accompanying guitar, with whom Burnett regularly performs live in concert.
 Recorded in Virginia, Guitars and Vocals includes remakes of several tracks from Confidence Game as well as several new compositions, all written by Larry Burnett.